Ten Signs You Are Getting Old

 No Interest in Trying New Things

 Although I gave up a comfortable life in the States to come and retire in Thailand when I was 62, I have noticed being less and less willing to try new things as the years go by.
 This is especially so when it comes to using the latest high tech electronic gadgets and getting into the culture which is popular among the young.
-I have only had a smartphone for a year and still haven't really utilized all of its applications and features.
-In my case, there appears to be truth to the statement that you can't teach an old dog new tricks.
+I have only had a smartphone since 2014 and still haven't utilized all of its applications and features.
+In my case, there appears to be a truth to the statement that you can't teach an old dog new tricks.

 One of the reasons why seniors have no interest in trying new things is because they are too busy living in the past.
 Their glory days were when they were young, and they continue reliving these times through the music they listen to and movies and TV shows they watch.